Predicting Intraoperative Hypoxemia with Hybrid Inference Sequence Autoencoder Networks

 We compare \ours to the following classical models, deep sequential models, and unsupervised pretraining based methods:

 \begin{itemize} \itemsep{0em} \item \textbf{LR}: Logistic Regression.
-Since LR cannot directly process time series, for fair comparison, we follow \cite{li2020deepalerts,fritz2019deep} to extract a series of summary statistics (e.g., min, max, trend, energy, kurtosis) that capture temporal patterns of history time series within the window of the same length as \ours. \item \textbf{GBM}: Gradient Boosting Machines, employed by the state-of-the-art hypoxemia prediction system~\cite{lundberg2018explainable}, which is implemented using XGBoost~\cite{chen2016xgboost}, a widely-used and effective implementation of GBM.
-We use the same statistical features in LR to train GBM.
+Since LR cannot directly process time series, for fair comparison, we follow \cite{li2020deepalerts,fritz2019deep} to extract a series of summary statistics (e.g., min, max, trend, energy, kurtosis) that capture temporal patterns of history time series within the window of the same length as \ours. \item \textbf{GBM}: Gradient Boosting Machines, employed by the state-of-the-art hypoxemia prediction system~\cite{lundberg2018explainable}, which is implemented using XGBoost~\cite{chen2016xgboost}.
+We use the same statistical features as in LR.